 16. Optimize Website Landing Pages

 Optimize the landing pages in terms of content and images to keep the page user appreciative.
 Ensure that you have a unique landing page for every website and make it a little unique for your customers by providing them with the requisite solutions.
+Also, learn your website user behavior through heatmap analysis to create the best user experience.

 17. Use Blogs & Newsletters